jagpreetsingh83/reading/technologies/JavaScript/README.md

 In JavaScript, class inheritance is implemented on top of prototypal inheritance, but that does not mean that it does the same thing.

 There is no clear distinction.
-We should actually realy on composition over inheritence since while inheriting we have no control over selective inherit.
+We should actually rely on composition over inheritence since while inheriting we have no control over selective inherit.
 We get everything.
 Even the stuff we don't need.

 https://medium.com/@parsyval/javascript-prototype-vs-class-a7015d5473b

 JavaScript classes, introduced in ECMAScript 2015, are primarily syntactical sugar over JavaScript’s existing prototype-based inheritance.
+The class syntax does not introduce a new object-oriented inheritance model to JavaScript.